European shares fall amid Greek impasse, weak euro zone data

 LONDON, May 29 European shares fell on Friday, setting them on course for a weekly loss, as investors were unnerved by conflicting signals from Greece's debt talks and data showing private loan growth in the euro zone stalled last month.

-The FTSEurofirst is down 0.9 percent so far in a week that has been marked by uncertainty surrounding Greece's negotiations with its international lenders ahead of a payment deadline for Athens looming next week.
-The index is still up around 1.8 percent for the month.
+The FTSEurofirst was down 0.9 percent for the week so far, which has been marked by uncertainty surrounding Greece's negotiations with its international lenders ahead of a payment deadline for Athens looming next week.
+The index is still up around 1.7 percent for the month.

 Greece's government intends to reach an agreement on a cash-for-reforms deal by Sunday, its spokesman said on Thursday, even as euro zone officials suggested a deal was far from imminent and the head of the International Monetary Fund was quoted as saying the country could leave the currency bloc.